How to Create the Social Media Marketing Plan from Scratch?

 .
 Picking your Posting Strategy –

-In order to pick you posting strategy you need to follow these steps –
+In order to pick your posting strategy, you need to follow these steps –

 .
 Creating a 4:1 ratio of sharing: for every four “staple” updates, publish one different type for variety.